jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

 > have to go through loose skree vs slightly more pleasant meadows.

 Maybe it's because it was a hot day, but this descent was worse than expected.
-It isn't too difficult to find the stage again if you left bags, and there isn't much additional elevation distance to do so.
+It isn't too difficult to find the starting platform again if you left bags, and there isn't much additional elevation to gain to do so.

 ![Easy Getaway Descent](/assets/images/trips/easy-getaway-descent.jpg "Easy Getaway Descent"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Looking across from the top of the rapell towards the descent traverse.</i></small>